 - the waste water and rainwater drainage systems must be kept separate

-- all the fixtures that connect to the drainage pipes, such as toilets, sinks, bathtubs, taps, etc., must be shown on the plans in yellow
+- all the fixtures that connect to the sewer lines, such as toilets, sinks, bathtubs, taps, etc., must be shown on the plans in yellow

 - existing systems that comply with the provisions of these regulations and which are to be maintained must be shown in black, new rainwater pipes in blue, new waste water pipes in red, new ventilation ducts in green, new fuel/oil separator connection pipes in orange, new grease separator connection pipes in brown